JuqiangJ/JuqiangJ.github.io/research.md

 ### Journal publications
 ***
 #### 1、Language and well-being
-:page_facing_up: Core Lexicon analysis of spoken discourse production by Mandarin Chinese speakers with Aphasia.
+(1) Core Lexicon analysis of spoken discourse production by Mandarin Chinese speakers with Aphasia.
 Aphasiology, 1–20.
 2024. **SSCI**

 #### 2、Second language speech learning
 (1) Phonological and phonetic contributions to perception of non-native lexical tones by tone language listeners: Effects of memory load and stimulus variability.
 Journal of Phonetics, 96.
 2023.  **SSCI**